Avishkarchothwe/Snake-Game/README.md

 # Snake-Game
-A modern, full-screen neon Snake Game built with HTML5 Canvas, JavaScript, and CSS.
+A modern, full-screen classic Snake Game built with HTML5 Canvas, JavaScript, and CSS.
 Play directly in your browser with smooth animations, vibrant colors, and responsive design.
 # 🐍 Snake Game

 A **classic Snake Game** built using **HTML5 Canvas, JavaScript, and CSS**.
 Eat food, grow longer, and try to achieve the highest score without colliding with yourself!